 When I started freelancing, I swore I would keep a close eye on my billing system and outstanding invoices.
-So far, it worked pretty well.
+So far, it’s been working pretty well.
 I invoice my clients monthly and I have always been paid promptly and in full, although the federal government can take weeks to process invoices—but this is just the way the system is set up.

 It helps that I am not dealing with small businesses but large corporations or public sector clients.

 I tend to stay away from small businesses and individuals because I don’t want to waste time chasing unpaid invoices.
 Besides, my government clients usually keep me busy enough.

 But whenever I have some free time or after completing a large project, I put an ad on Kijiji or Craiglist offering resume editing or proofreading services.
 I like the idea that I’m helping people make a good impression and I’ve seen enough resumes when I was a manager to know that many candidates have no idea what they are doing.